panosoft/inline-html/README.md

 The following HTML elements and CSS data types are inlined:

+- Scripts - The source path is read and inlined.

 - Images - The source path is replaced with a datauri.

 - Linked LESS stylesheets - The LESS is compiled and the result is inlined within a `<style>` element.
 Note that `@imports` are processed as well.